Child Custody and Visitation Enforcement

 - Modify Your Child Custody Agreement – Certain harmful actions such as the poisoning of a child’s relationship with the other parent, harmful personal habits, or even changes in schedule which limit the ability of a parent to abide by an existing child custody agreement can all call for a change to that agreement.
 Speak with our attorneys regarding how, and when, you may be able to modify your child custody agreement to more accurately reflect your family’s current circumstances.

-- File a Motion for Contempt – If you and your Hanover child custody lawyer cannot resolve the situation through mediation or negotiations, it may become necessary to file a motion for contempt with the courts.
+- File a Motion for Contempt – If you and your child custody lawyer cannot resolve the situation through mediation or negotiations, it may become necessary to file a motion for contempt with the courts.
 Contempt basically means that a person is refusing to abide by court orders, in this case a child custody and visitation agreement.
 If found guilty, a person can face fines and sanctions, and in the case of repeat offenses even jail time.

 - Call the Police – While calling the police when your co-parent is in the process of violating a child custody order is certainly an option, you should take a great deal of discretion when pursuing this option.
-Doing so can greatly taint whatever working relationship you have with your co-parent, and may also backfire on you in situations where the violation is very minor (being 30 minutes late to a meeting for example).
-However, in situations where your co-parent may be taking your children out-of-state without the legal authority to do so, or is several hours late to a drop off time and you cannot reach them, or your children, than calling the police is a very real, and valid option.
+Doing so can greatly taint whatever working relationship you have with your co-parent and may also backfire on you in situations where the violation is very minor (being 30 minutes late to a meeting for example).
+However, in situations where your co-parent may be taking your children out-of-state without the legal authority to do so, or is several hours late to a drop-off time and you cannot reach them, or your children, then calling the police is a very real, and valid option.
 If you find it necessary to do so, make sure to have a certified copy of your child custody agreement on hand.

 As you can see, you have a wide variety of options available to you when your co-parent violates your child custody order.
 With that being said, possibly the most important step during such a situation is to speak with experienced legal counsel regarding your options, your rights, and how to best go about enforcing and/or modifying your child custody agreement.

-Contact Our Morristown Child Custody Enforcement Attorneys Today
+Contact Our Child Custody Enforcement Attorneys Today

-The unique approach of our law firm focuses on finding constructive solutions which protect your relationship with your children, your relationship with your co-parent, and the financial stability of your family.
+The unique approach of our law firm focuses on finding constructive solutions that protect your relationship with your children, your relationship with your co-parent, and the financial stability of your family.
 By helping you to find reasonable and accurate solutions to your divorce issues of child custody, child support, division of assets, and spousal support, during your divorce, we help you to avoid the necessity of modifications to those orders down the road.

-However, we also understand that situations change, and individuals may not always adhere to the agreements reached during their divorce negotiations, and with this in mind we are also prepared to help you through the entire modification or enforcement process, and ensure that your legal rights, parental rights, and financial future are properly taken into account, secured moving forward, and respected by the courts and your co-parent.
+However, we also understand that situations change, and individuals may not always adhere to the agreements reached during their divorce negotiations, and with this in mind, we are also prepared to help you through the entire modification or enforcement process, and ensure that your legal rights, parental rights, and financial future are properly taken into account, secured moving forward, and respected by the courts and your co-parent.